 - assist council in carrying out their duties during times when councillors are not available due to conflicting meeting times, or heavy workloads (such as during annual plan hearings)

 - to assist councils following local body elections, when there has been a considerable turnover of councillors, and hearing committees are perhaps lacking in skills and expertise, or cannot otherwise field a sufficient proportion of accredited hearing panel members hear applications, plan changes or carry out other functions of councillors immediately after local authority elections when committees who may normally hear resource consent applications and plan changes have yet to be appointed

 - to cover lengthy hearings which councillors would be unable to attend on a continuous basis due to business, financial, family or other limitations.

 Use of Māori commissioners

-There may be circumstances when Māori commissioners should be used, such as for applications involving:
+There are circumstances when Māori commissioners should be considered, such as for applications involving:

 - wastewater discharges to waterbodies